17

 A few months after Gilead acquired Kite Pharma in 2017, it followed up by also acquiring Kite’s little partner, Cell Design Labs, for $567 million.
 Emtage stuck around at the big merged company for a couple more years as global head of cell therapy research for Gilead / Kite.

 In October 2020, he left to join Versant Ventures as an entrepreneur-in-residence.
-Six months later at Versant, He was promoted to venture partner about six months later.
+Six months later, he was promoted to venture partner.

 Jackie Grant, principal, Abingworth